Customize Bitcoin Checkout Site for BTCPay

-With the BTCPay server you can customize and customize the payment page.
-Your customers will see a Bitcoin Checkout page, which adapts to the design and CI of the online store.
+With BTCPay Server you can customize the payment page.
+Your customers will be shown a Bitcoin checkout page that adapts to the design and CI of the online store.

-The Bitcoin Checkout page consists of the logo and design, which is stored as a CSS file on the server.
+The Bitcoin Checkout page is composed of the logo and the design, which is stored as a CSS file on the server.

-You can either place the logo and CSS file on the BTCPay server or point it to another server as a path.
+You can either place the logo and CSS file on the BTCPay server or point it as a path to another server.

-To design the Bitcoin Checkout page, go to the Stores -> Manage Stores ->Ckeckout experience
+To design the Bitcoin checkout page, go to the Stores -> Manage Stores ->Ckeckout experience section.

-The first “Link to a custom logo” field indicates the path where the logo is on another server.
+In the first field “Link to a custom logo” the path where the logo is located on another server is specified.
 Just take the url to your logo on your homepage.

 Accordingly, this url was deposited.

-The second field “Link to a custom CSS stylesheet” enters the path where the CSS style sheet was placed.
+In the second field “Link to a custom CSS stylesheet” the path where the CSS stylesheet has been stored is entered.

-To do this, you first have to create your own CSS style sheet.
-Ideally, you will adopt an existing template and adapt it to your own wishes.
+To do this, you first need to create your own CSS stylesheet.
+Ideally, you take an existing template and customize it to your liking.

-At Coincharge, we would also like to use the two color values from our logo on the checkout page.
+At Coincharge, we would like to use the two color values from our logo on the checkout page as well.
 The color orange is the color value #F7A600 and blue is #6193C9

-If you click on the link of the CSS file, you will see the CSS file.
+If you click on the link of the CSS file, then you get the CSS file displayed.
 Copy the content to a text file and change the color values #F7A600 (orange) and #6193C9 (blue) to the color values that are in your logo.

 Then save the file as a CSS file on your Internet server and enter the path in the “Link to a custom CSS stylesheet” field.

-For testing purposes, you can store the above paths from the Coincharge CSS File with you so that you can see how it works.
+For testing purposes, you can store the above mentioned paths of the Coincharge CSS file, so that you can see how it works.

-In the field “Custom HTML title to display on Checkout page” you can specify which title should be displayed on the page.
-This can be, for example, the name of the shop page or the url.
+In the “Custom HTML title to display on Checkout page” field you can specify which title should be displayed on the page.
+This can be for example the name of the store page or the url.

-The “Default payment method on checkout” field determines which payment method is set as the default.
-If you offer your customers payment via Bitcoin and Lightning and define Bitcoin as the default, then bitcoin is displayed first when you go to the page.
+The “Default payment method on checkout” field is used to specify which payment method will be set as default.
+If you offer your customers payment via Bitcoin and Lightning and define Bitcoin as the default, then Bitcoin will be displayed first when the page is called up.
 The user can switch to the other currency if necessary.

-Similarly, the default language is set for “Default language on checkout”.
+Accordingly, the default language is set at “Default language on checkout”.

-The field “” is hooked if you want to force the entry of an email address.
-This makes sense if credits can be made due to the business model.
-Then you can contact the customer via this email address to ask for the Bitcoin address for credits (refund).
+The field “” is checked if you want to force the input of an email address.
+This makes sense if there can be credits due to the business model.
+Then you can contact the customer via this email address to ask for the Bitcoin address for credits (Refund).

-If you want to set a minimum amount from which a bitcoin payment is offered, this amount can be set in the field “Do not propose on chain payment if the value of the invoice is below…” Set.
-Payments by Bitcoin are made via the blockchain and are referred to as on-chain.
-Lightning payments are processed cost-effectively via a sidechain and are therefore also referred to as off-chain payments.
-Because Lightning payments are predestined for micro payments, only Lightning payments would be possible if the limit was exceeded.
+If you want to set a minimum amount above which a Bitcoin payment will be offered, you can set this amount in the field “Do not propose on chain payment if the value of the invoice is below…”.
+Bitcoin payments are made via the blockchain and are referred to as on-chain.
+Lightning payments are processed cheaply via a sidechain and are therefore also referred to as off-chain payments.
+Since Lightning payments are predestined for micropayments, only Lightning payments would be possible if the specified threshold is not met.

-Accordingly, “Do propose not lightning payment if value of the invoice is above…” is defined. a maximum limit up to which Lightning payments are possible.
+Accordingly, “Do not propose lightning payment if value of the invoice is above…” defines a maximum limit up to which lightning payments are possible.

-If payments via Lightning show the invoice amount in Satoshi (the smallest Bitcoin unit), then a check must be set for “Display lightning payment amounts in Satoshis”.
+If you want to display the invoice amount in Satoshi (the smallest Bitcoin unit) for Lightning payments, then you have to check “Display lightning payment amounts in Satoshis”.

-If you activate the “Show recommended fee” field, the network charges that are recommended will be displayed.
-Then at the bottom of the payment page for the customer, for example, is the recommendation “Recommended fee: 10 sat/byte”
+If you check the “Show recommended fee” box, the network fees that are recommended will be displayed.
+Then at the bottom of the payment page for the customer, for example, there is the recommendation “Recommended fee: 10 sat/byte”.

-This would be the fee you would have to pay to be in the next block if you set the 1 at “Recommended fee confirmation target blocks”.
+This would be the fee you would have to pay to be in the next block if you set the 1 in “Recommended fee confirmation target blocks”.

-It is recommended to adjust the checkout page to the design of your own page.
-If you don’t have the knowledge of creating a CSS style sheet, you can easily store your own logo and text.
+It is recommended to adapt the checkout page to the design of your own site.
+However, if you don’t know how to create a CSS style sheet, you can easily add your own logo and text.